Silent Soccer Saturday(s)

-Real Colorado and Colorado Soccer Association are happy to announce that our annual Silent Soccer Saturday will be on Saturday, April 22, 2017.
-On Silent Soccer Saturday we ask our parents and coaches not to coach and or instruct from the sidelines.
+Real Colorado is happy to announce that our seventh annual Silent Soccer Saturday will be on Saturday, October 20, 2018.
+On Silent Soccer Saturday, we ask that spectators refrain from any instructions or coaching comments to the players.
+We encourage parents to cheer for both teams and refrain from any critical comments or questioning the referees about their calls.
+We also ask that coaches keep their coaching to a minimum especially with the U8 and older age groups.
 This concept has been extremely successful in clubs all over the country in helping players concentrate and learn to communicate with each other on the field.

-Silent Soccer Saturday is the one day out of the season in which we request that parents, coaches and spectators not talk to, instruct, or coach players during the game.
-Clapping and cheering are allowed and encouraged, especially when a player scores a goal or makes a big save!
+Silent Soccer Saturday is the one day out of the season in which we request that parents and spectators not to instruct players during the game.
+Coaches can let the players play.
+We do understand that the younger the team the more help players need from their coaches.
+For teams that are U8 and older, we believe that players can make their own decisions especially when they have the ball.
+Clapping and cheering for both teams are allowed and encouraged, especially when a player scores a goal or makes a big save!

 This might sound like a radical idea but the addition of Silent Game Days has been met with huge success rates all over the country.
 Soccer is a free-flowing game in which players are encouraged to make their own decisions on the field.
 This is especially true when players have the ball at their feet.
 Oftentimes it is the players’ themselves who report the most positive feedback about Silent Game Days, because the game belongs to them.